ncats/translator-workflows/Green_CQs/GreenTeam_Endotype_Data_Documentation/README.md

 Endotype classifications:

 Outcome variable: post_ed

 Post_ED = 0, 1, 2, >2 ED or inpatient visits for asthma-like condition over year after current visit

-Endotype 0: The patient(s) is predicted to have 0 ED/inpatient visits for respiratory events over the 12-month period after the visit;
+Endotype 0: The patient(s) is predicted to have 0 ED/inpatient visits for respiratory events over the 12-month period after the visit

-Endotype 1: The patient(s) is predicted to have 1 ED/inpatient visit for respiratory events over the 12-month period after the visit;
+Endotype 1: The patient(s) is predicted to have 1 ED/inpatient visit for respiratory events over the 12-month period after the visit

-Endotype 2: The patient(s) is predicted to have 2 ED/inpatient visits for respiratory events over the 12-month period after the visit; and
+Endotype 2: The patient(s) is predicted to have 2 ED/inpatient visits for respiratory events over the 12-month period after the visit

-Endotype 3: The patient(s) is predicted to have >2 ED/inpatient visits for respiratory events over the 12-month period after the visit.
+Endotype 3: The patient(s) is predicted to have >2 ED/inpatient visits for respiratory events over the 12-month period after the visit

 **General R-part model M0:**